Clearing out the Clutter: Streamline Your Blogging and Editorial Process

 How many of us are prone to being “stuck” in our own processes because that’s how it’s been done for, like, ever?
 It’s easy to be in a comfortable state of operation.
 And if things are going along without a hitch, great.

 But chances are, many of us have not sat down to think about our editorial procedures.
-It’s time for some spring cleaning (sorry, but it already feels like spring in Southern California).
+It’s time to clean out some of that junk communication!

 Get rid of the junk that isn’t working by examining the way you do your work every day.
 Maybe there is a particular type of writing project you’re doing that isn’t giving you a return on investment.